akshayshelke1/ecommerce-realtime-log-analytics/Step 2: Configuring CodePipeline/readme.md

 - Pipeline Name: ecommerce-log-pipeline
-- Service Role: Create a new role or use an existing one with permissions: o	AmazonS3FullAccess o	AWSCodePipelineFullAccess o	AWSCodeBuildAdminAccess o	AWSCodeDeployFullAccess
+- Service Role: Create a new role or use an existing one with permissions:
+  - AmazonS3FullAccess
+  - AWSCodePipelineFullAccess
+  - AWSCodeBuildAdminAccess
+  - AWSCodeDeployFullAccess
 - Artifact Store: Use a new S3 bucket or select an existing one.

 ### 5. **Source Stage: GitHub**